enzo-project/enzo-dev/doc/manual/source/tutorials/building_enzo.rst

     ~/enzo/src/enzo $

 You may also to know the settings (precision, etc.) that's being use.
-You can find this out using make show-config.
+You can find this out using ``make show-config``.
 For a detailed explanation of what these mean, see :ref:`MakeOptions`.

 ::